hibernating-rhinos/RavenFS/Docs/markdown/synchronization/synchronization-types/content-update.markdown

 ##How to detect that content has changed?

 Every time that we upload a file RavenFS calculates its hash on the fly.
 It uses MD5 algorithm and after a successful upload the value is stored in metadata as *Content-MD5*.
-It allows to determine whether contents of the files are different or not just by compare metadata.
+It allows to determine whether contents of the files are different or not just by metadata comparison.
 Note that after the synchronization of file content the hash is calculated as well.

 ##Remote Differential Compression